afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

 It took me a couple of hours to set up [Jekyll](https://jekyllrb.com), import a few posts, migrate my WordPress template, and connect the domain.
 Pretty cheap for a super-fast, highly reliable, pure HTML blog, right?

-No. I wasted two hours trying to post the above paragraphs this morning.
+Well, no. I wasted two hours trying to post the above paragraphs from an iPad last night.

 It went like this: